 Ajaccio cruise port is located on the western coast of Corsica.
-The city is the largest on the island and is famous with the fact that it is the birthplace of Napoleon.
+The port city is the largest on the island and is famous with the fact that it is the birthplace of Napoleon.
 Ajaccio cruise port is situated in the Gulf of Ajaccio.
-The city attracts tourist with its unusual shops and amazing restaurants.
-It is easily explored only on foot and has one of the most breathtaking harbours in the world.
+The city covers a total area of approx 82 km2 (31,67 ml2) and has a population of around 68,600 people (2014 census).
+It attracts tourist with its unusual shops and amazing restaurants.
+Ajaccio is easily explored only on foot and has one of the most breathtaking harbours in the world.
 The city is French but still there is some Italian influence.

 Ajaccio cruise terminal